vabal/vabal/README.md

 - ghcup

- How to use it
+ Quick start
 --------------

-First cd into your project directory:
+Running inside your project directory:

-> $ cd my-project/

-Then run:

 > vabal

-This will find out which GHC version is needed to build the project and then runs `cabal new-configure` telling it which compiler to use and where to find it.
+will make `vabal` find out which GHC versions is needed to build the project and obtain it, then it will print to stdout the path to the obtained GHC compiler.

+This can be combined with `cabal`'s -w options.
+So to build the project using the detected compiler, you can run:

+> cabal new-build -w $(vabal)

+If you want to use the chosen compiler persistently, you can just configure the project to use it, like this:

+> cabal new-configure -w $(vabal)

 That is it!
-You can now use `cabal` as you are accustomed to:

-> cabal new-build

-Now your project builds with the configured compiler and you will not get `base` version errors anymore!
+Now your project with build with the configured compiler and you will not get `base` version errors anymore!

+NB: The `$(vabal)` syntax is command substitution in `sh` and `bash` shells, it will replace `$(vabal)` with `vabal`'s output (for example `cabal new-build -w $(vabal)` becomes `cabal new-build -w /path/to/nice/ghc/version/ghc`)

+If you are using `fish` shell command substitution is done like this: `cabal new-build (vabal)`.

+Consult your shell's manual to see how command substitution is done.

  Program usage